Homeslice Pizza Boss Shares the Diet That Got Him Down to 7% Body Fat for His 50th Birthday

 With his 50th birthday looming, Mark Wogan knew that if he was going to get in shape, it was now or never.
-In recent months, he’d started to feel sluggish and motivation was hard to come by.
-At 102kg, he was beginning to feel his age, and he knew that he had to do something drastic, but his day job wasn’t going to make losing weight easy.
+During his late 40s, he’d started to feel sluggish and motivation was increasingly hard to come by.
+At 102kg, he was beginning to feel his age and knew that it was going to take something drastic to get him back in shape.
+His day job wasn’t going to make losing weight easy either.
 As the creative director of Homeslice, it’s Wogan’s job to make sure that the restaurant’s wood-fired pizzas are fit to be served to the public, and that means tasting them.
 A lot.

-Still, Wogan was determined to get, as he puts it, “fit as fuck at 50”.
+Still, Wogan was determined to get, as he puts it, ‘fit as fuck at 50’.
 So, he sought the help of Reid Stafford, head trainer at Ultimate Performance.
-Under Stafford’s tutelage, he committed to a transformation programme that entailed weight training three times a week, walking 15,000 steps per day and fitting in a couple of cardio sessions, too.
-“If you master the Versaclimber, you can master the universe,” he says.
+Under Stafford’s tutelage, he committed to a transformation programme that saw him weight training three times a week, walking 15,000 steps per day and fitting in a couple of cardio sessions, too.
+‘If you master the Versaclimber, you can master the universe,’ he says.
 Because of his job, Wogan couldn’t avoid eating pizza, but he would walk between his London restaurants and started to track his calorie consumption.
 He found that he was still able to have two slices for lunch.

 Mark Wogan's Diet in a Day

 Wogan has proved it’s possible to eat pizza and lose the dough.
 Here’s what’s on his plate.

 In the morning, he typically goes for poached eggs on toast, with a little bit of butter and smoked salmon on the side.
 He drinks a glass of water to help his metabolism along, too.

 ‘I set myself a target at lunch of no more than 450kcal, which means that I can actually have two slices of pizza,’ says Wogan.